 It seems simple enough, but there’s a strange twist: producers will be legally required to first sell their cannabis to the Ontario Cannabis Store (OCS), the province’s government-owned monopoly wholesaler, then buy it back from them before it can be sold on to the consumer.

-The OCS could not say what the resulting markup would be or how much it would raise the price for consumers, though an email response states they are “… working to finalize details on how onsite retail stores will operate and will share these with federally licensed producers in coming weeks.”
+The OCS could not say what the resulting markup would be or how much it would raise the price for consumers, though an email response states they are “… working to finalize details on how onsite retail stores (even despite covid 19 concerns) will operate and will share these with federally licensed producers in coming weeks.”

 Under provincial law, producers can only sell cannabis intended for sale in Ontario to the OCS, and retailers can only buy cannabis from the OCS.
 There is no exception in the law if the producer and retailer are operated by the same company at the same location.